hardikkalra45/LLM-Fine-Tuning-for-Disease-Suggestion-Based-on-Symptoms/README.md

 ### Section 7: Fine-tune the Model
 - Execute training loop with specified hyperparameters
-- Minimum 2 epochs training
+- Training for 2 epochs
 - Displays training loss and duration

 ### Section 8: Save the Fine-tuned Model